Scott Harding - Chair of Governors

 Margaret Smith - Co-Opted Governor

 I am Margaret Smith and I have been a co-opted governor at Malbank School and Sixth Form College since 2019.
-In the past I have had plenty of experience of being a governor, having filled this role both as a parent and a teacher.
+In the past, I have had plenty of experience of being a governor, having filled this role both as a parent and a teacher.

-The wellbeing and the education of our young people are very important to me and I am really pleased to be able to continue having an input into them in this way.
-I spent all my working life as a teacher of Modern Languages and unsurprisingly my role on the governing body is as governor advocate for languages.
-I am also a member of the School Improvement sub-committee.
+The well-being and the education of our young people are very important to me, and I am really pleased to be able to continue having an input into them in this way.
+I spent all my working life as a teacher of Modern Languages and, unsurprisingly, my role on the governing body is as governor advocate for languages.
+I am also a member of the School Improvement subcommittee.

 I love spending my spare time in the garden or walking the dogs but, above all, with my two very lively grandchildren.

-With the support of my headteacher I was fortunate to be able to work as a magistrate for over 25 years which enabled me to promote guidance and care for the young people who appeared in court.
+With the support of my headteacher, I was fortunate to be able to work as a magistrate for over 25 years, which enabled me to promote guidance and care for the young people who appeared in court.

-Mark Brisbourne - Staff Governor
+Adam Oliver - Staff Governor

-Tara Sanchez - Clerk to the Governors
+Cheryl Jackson - Clerk to the Governors

 Role and responsibilities of the Governing Body.